-Data types: Data types may be imposed on attributes as constraints that have to be satisfied by the corresponding attribute, e.g. constraints can specify if a particular attribute should be a String, integer, float etc.
+Data types: Data types may be imposed on attributes as constraints that have to be satisfied by the corresponding attribute, e.g. constraints can specify if a particular attribute should be a String, integer, float etc. This allows validation of data types when different underlying components are used to provide similar functionality.

-Constants: Numeric or string constants may be used in constraints for defining the values or thresholds for attribute values.
+Constants: Numeric or string constants may used in constraints for defining the values or thresholds for attribute values.